 Auto No-Fault Intentional Injuries Exclusion – You Don’t Have to Prove Innocence

-Regardless of its far-reaching nature, auto no-fault benefits are not endless.
+In other words, regardless of its far-reaching nature, auto no-fault benefits are not endless.
 They do not cover a person for intentional injuries in auto-related accidents.
 MCL 500.3105(4) of the Michigan No-Fault Act sets forth this rule as follows:

 (4) Bodily injury is accidental as to a person claiming personal protection insurance benefits unless suffered intentionally by the injured person or caused intentionally by the claimant.
 Even though a person knows that bodily injury is substantially certain to be caused by his act or omission, he does not cause or suffer injury intentionally if he acts or refrains from acting for the purpose of averting injury to property or to any person including himself.